kaysond/kaysond.github.io/content/posts/003-A Soundproof, Dustproof Server Rack, Part 3/index.md

 featuredImage: images/banner.jpg
 ---
 <!--more-->
+## Introduction
+This post is intended to serve as a step-by-step guide for anyone who wants to build their own rack.
+All of the necessary drawings are available as PDFs (black and white with dimensions and color), as is the full Fusion360 project.
+I have a limited amount of woodworking experience; however, this project was very accessible because there were no advanced techniques or joints, just a lot of cutting, gluing, and fastening.
+Confidence with powertools is definitely necessary.

 ## A Design Change
 Before getting into the details of the build, I want to highlight one big design change since the last posts were published.
 The original intake baffle design was severely limiting the airflow because of the small inlets.
 A keen redditor suggested that by making the pressure drop over a larger surface area (i.e. making the filter bigger), the fans would be able to move more air, more easily.
 To accommodate this, I moved the filter to a shadowbox on the outside of the front door, and sized it to take a standard AC filter.
 The bottom of the shadowbox is open and fits over a hole in the base of the rack.
 The intake baffle is a "U" shape, pulling air down through the hole in the front, around the bend, and up into the interior.